 So, what makes the difference?

-Traditional Algorithm takes some input and some logic in the form of code and gives you an output.
-This output depends upon the steps (codes) described in the algorithm
+The traditional Algorithm takes some input and some logic in the form of code and gives you an output.
+This output depends upon the steps (codes) described in the algorithm.

 Machine Learning (AI) algorithm:

-ML algorithm takes an input and also an output and develops logic and when it receives a new input based on that logic it will give you new output.
-That logic which generated by ML is what makes this different from the traditional algorithm.
+ML algorithm takes an input and also an output and develops a logic using predictive mode and when it receives a new input based on that logic it will give you new output.
+That logic generated by ML is what makes this different from the traditional algorithm.

 Here is an abstract:

-ML/AI algorithm learns from the data and come up with unique solutions while traditional algorithm runs on a predefined set of guidelines to get the solution.
+ML/AI algorithm learns from the data and come up with unique solutions while traditional algorithm runs on a predefined set of guidelines to make the solution.